By Ivana Drdakova, Student Blogger for the University of Aberdeen

 This is not as easy to do when you’re away from home but it still helps to reduce some waste if you try to do it within your household.
 Let’s be honest, who doesn’t enjoy having a nice smoothie or drink at home, drunk through a straw?
 Again, there are stainless steel straws that you can find online that you can buy and re-use instead of always buying new plastic straws.

-5. Plastic packaging
+5. Avoid plastic packaging

 Many retailers pack everything into plastic packs.
 Some of them are recyclable.
 However, if you want to reduce your plastic consumption, you can always buy your fruits and veggies without the packaging.
 This is usually easiest in farmer markets which also often have the added benefit of being cheaper.
 Instead of using plastic bags when taking loose products from the bakery, you can again find textile bags that are specially made for occasions like this.